yeemachine/kalidokit/README.md

 <img src="https://github.com/yeemachine/kalidokit/blob/main/docs/kalidokit-pipeline.png?raw=true" alt="Kalidokit Template" width="100%"/>

-The implementation may vary depending on what pose and face detection model you choose to use, but the principle is still the same.
-This example uses Mediapipe Holistic which concisely combines them together.
+ - The way you implement it might differ based on your chosen pose and face detection model, but the underlying principle remains the same.
+This example utilizes Mediapipe Holistic, which efficiently combines both functionalities.

 ```js
 import * as Kalidokit from 'kalidokit'